Memory, for Max, Claire, Ida and Company (2005)

 “May his soul be bound up in the bond of life.”

 Given the enormity of the change death effects, the request seems modest.
-Fittingly for a religion that sees pride--the forgetting of one's origin--as the basic sin, and salvation as a matter of collective transformation.
-Yet in bridging the breach opened by death, the plea to be resumed in life's bond performs the essential work of all eulogies-- to pledge continuity on behalf of the discontinued.
+Fittingly for a religion that sees pride--the forgetting of one's origin--as the basic sin, and salvation as a collective transformation.
+Yet in bridging the breach opened by death, the plea to be resumed in life's bond performs the essential work of all eulogies--pledging continuity on behalf of the discontinued.

 No comments: